 Maybe it’s because I don’t support a “big” club, but I look at SD Eibar and I like what I see.
 It’s small, well run, part of the community, yet still prepared to mix it with the larger clubs and bruise a few egos along the way.
 Why can’t my team do that?
 Oh yeah, I remember... they’re crap!

 Eibar is in the west of Guipuzcoa, on the border with Vizcaya and 25 miles from Bilbao and San Sebastian.
-It used to be a major player in the Spanish steel industry and is renowned for the quality of its handguns, but the furnaces & the firearms have long been silent, whilst the wheels have fallen off the local bicycle trade.
-At its peak in the 1970’s, it had a population of nearly 40,000.
+It used to be a major player in the Spanish steel industry and was renowned for the quality of its handguns, but the furnaces & the firearms have long been silent, whilst the wheels have fallen off the local bicycle trade.
+At its peak in the 1970’s, Eibar had a population of nearly 40,000.
 Today that figure is nearer 27,000.